To blog overview

 • Pain points: Pain points are the obstacles or frustrations that customers encounter during their journey.
 These might include difficulties with navigation, long wait times, or confusing processes.
 Identifying and addressing pain points is crucial for improving the customer experience and ensuring a smoother, more enjoyable journey.

 • Customer emotions: Understanding customer emotions at each stage of the journey is essential for creating a more empathetic and engaging experience.
-Mapping customer emotions helps you gauge how customers feel during different touchpoints and identify areas where you can enhance satisfaction.
+Mapping customer emotions helps you gauge how customers feel during different touchpoints and identify areas where you can improve satisfaction.
 This insight allows you to address negative feelings and reinforce positive ones.

 • Customer actions: Customer actions refer to the steps or behaviours customers take throughout their journey.
 This might include researching products, making a purchase, or seeking support.
 By tracking these actions, you can gain insight into customer behaviour and tailor your strategies to better meet their needs.